This is my reading list for books about applying kaizen principles in your life, as recommended by teachers, friends, and the internet.

 Now, Sarah Harvey unlocks Kaizen’s amazing potential to enhance our everyday lives.
 Even the boldest intention (I should run a marathon someday) begins with the simplest step (Today, I’ll research local running groups).
 Kaizen is the key to improving our health, work, finances, relationships, habits, and homes!

 We live in the Information Age, and much of that information comes to us in the form of numbers.
 But before numerical data can be useful, it must be analyzed, interpreted, and assimilated.

 Unfortunately, teaching the techniques for making sense of data has been neglected at all our educational system levels.
-As a result, through our culture, there is little appreciation for effectively using the volumes of data generated by both business and government.
+As a result, there is little appreciation for effectively using the volumes of data generated by both business and government.

 This book can remedy that situation.
 Readers report that this book has changed how they look a data.
-It has turned arguments about the numbers into a shared understanding of what needs to be done about them.
+It has turned arguments about the numbers into a shared understanding of what we need to do about them.
 These techniques and benefits have been thoroughly proven in a wide variety of settings.